 John and I had been friends since our sons played high school football together.
 While traveling together and sharing holidays, we often talked about his writing but seldom about mine as there was little to talk about.
-Occasionally he’d ask, “How’s your writing going?” and I’d have to give him some stiff upper lip kind of answer like, “Going fine, just started a new one,” when the truth was my stack of rejection notices was getting so tall it was threatening to topple.
+Occasionally he’d ask, “How’s your writing going?” and I’d have to give him some stiff upper lip kind of answer, like “Going fine, just started a new one,” when the truth was that my stack of rejection notices was getting so tall, it was threatening to topple.

 At the halftime of one football game, out of the blue John asked me, “You doing okay with your agent?”
 I shrugged and said, “He’s a young guy—not so sure he knows his way around the biz too well.”
 John immediately offered, “Be glad to give you an introduction to my agent.”